 Non-Toxic Natural Oils That Can Be Used as Sunscreen

-Are you getting ready for vacation?
+Are you getting ready for a vacation?
 Would you like to know what natural alternatives to use to protect against UV damage?
-If so, continue reading this article, which lists the best non-toxic, natural oils that can be used as sunscreen.
+If so, continue reading this article, which lists the best non-toxic, natural oils that can be used as a sunscreen.

 The most effective oils with natural sunscreen